joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 ![feedImgNoCSS](./assets/feedImgNoCSS.png)

-Now there are multiple components rendered on the page all at once.
-The Post component is reusable.
-In a later lesson, you will learn how to work with an array of objects, allowing the reusable components to render different data from each object in the array.
+Now there are multiple `Post` components rendered on the page all at once.
+This is a very simple demonstration of how a component is reusable in React.

 # Bonus: A deeper dive into React render